Indonesian art: Weaponry

-Other weapons from Indonesia include the parang, golok, kerambit, rencong, celurit, klewang, kujang, and badik.
+Other weapons from Indonesia include the parang, golok, kerambit, mandau, rencong, celurit, klewang, kujang, and badik.

 Pottery

 Pottery was developed in Indonesia as early as 400 BCE in Buni culture in coastal West Java, which produced peculiar pottery with incised, geometrical decorations.
 It was the first Indian rouletted wares recorded from Southeast Asia.
 Clay potteries were later developed with evidence found in Anyer to Cirebon.
 Artefacts such as food and drink containers, dated from 400 BC to AD 100 have been found, mostly as burial gifts.

 Circa 13th to 15th century, the Majapahit kingdom developed its terracotta art.
 Numerous clay and terracotta artefacts have been discovered, especially from Trowulan, Majapahit's former royal capital.
 Artefacts include figurines, heads figures including male head figure which speculated was the portrayal of Gajah Mada, animal figures, among others, are the famous Majapahit piggy bank, various containers, kendi water containers with peculiar breast-like spout, bas reliefs, floor and roof tiles, to pipe and architectural ornaments.
 So far no kiln has been found, which suggests that most of the objects are relatively low fired.

 The Majapahit terracotta art probably influenced and was preserved in the Kasongan terracotta art, found in Bantul Regency near Yogyakarta and the one in Bali.
 Kasongan terracotta is well known for its earthenwares, vases and jars, earthen cooking wares, teapot and cups set, human and animal figurines, such as horses and elephants, also rooster piggy bank.
 Similar earthenware terracotta art also developed in Plered area, near Purwakarta in West Java.